davemaps/davemaps.github.io/_posts/2020-10-15-building-an-augmented-reality-web-map.md

 categories: [ maps ]
 ---

-During [NACIS 2020](https://nacis.org), I presented Using Augmented Reality to Communicate Climate Change Pressure on Vancouver Island Marmot Habitat, my capstone project for the [Penn State Master of GIS program](https://gis.e-education.psu.edu/mgis).
+During [NACIS 2020](https://nacis.org), I presented _Using Augmented Reality to Communicate Climate Change Pressure on Vancouver Island Marmot Habitat_, my capstone project for the [Penn State Master of GIS program](https://gis.e-education.psu.edu/mgis).
 [Learn more about the project and test it yourself.](https://marmots.davemaps.com)

 Below is a step-by-step guide to creating an augmented reality web map.
 Click on any of the screenshots for a larger view.